-- demonstrate your value of each child (e.g. through teacher/pupil interactions and responses); - stay calm; - use lots of positive praise (behaviour you want to see more of); - use parallel praise (praise children doing the right thing more than criticising those who are doing the wrong thing): - prominently display the school's 'Rainbow Rules' (School Code of Conduct) in the classroom; - use 'attention grabbers' (e.g. clapping rhythm; counting down from 5, lowering of your voice); - frequently award house points (each child should earn at least 15 house points per week); - greet pupils from the playground after playtimes (at class/year group entrances) and insist on good behaviour when entering the school; - walk pupils to the appropriate school exit at play / home time and insist on good behaviour when walking through the school; - tackle all undesirable behaviour, including low level disruptions, by reminding the child about the Rainbow Rule broken and the need to 'make the right choice of behaviour.' - be visible around the school and on the playground; - consistently apply school policy sanctions; - display a visual timetable and ensure it is updated daily / interactively used; - use success criteria / steps to success in lessons; - ensure all resources are stimulating and prepared in advance; - ensure clear differentiation in all lessons e.g. - differentiation by scaffolding; - differentiation by tasks matched to pupil ability; - differentiation by learning style; - differentiation by use of ancillary help; - differentiation by amount of structure / guidance / time given; - differentiation through use of extension and support materials; - differentiation by level of questioning (Blooms Taxonomy); - differentiation of better motivated pupils by supported self-study or extension through homework activities. - have clear routines for transitions and stopping the class; - giving feedback to parents about their child's behaviour let them know about the good days as well as the bad ones.
+- demonstrate your value of each child (e.g. through teacher/pupil interactions and responses); - stay calm; - use lots of positive praise (behaviour you want to see more of); - use parallel praise (praise children doing the right thing more than criticising those who are doing the wrong thing); - prominently display the school's 'Rainbow Rules' (School Code of Conduct) in the classroom; - use 'attention grabbers' (e.g. clapping rhythm; counting down from 5, lowering of your voice); - frequently award house points (each child should earn at least 15 house points per week); - greet pupils from the playground after playtimes (at class/year group entrances) and insist on good behaviour when entering the school; - walk pupils to the appropriate school exit at play / home time and insist on good behaviour when walking through the school; - tackle all undesirable behaviour, including low level disruptions, by reminding the child about the Rainbow Rule broken and the need to 'make the right choice of behaviour.' - be visible around the school and on the playground; - consistently apply school policy sanctions; - display a visual timetable and ensure it is updated daily / interactively used; - use success criteria / steps to success in lessons; - ensure all resources are stimulating and prepared in advance; - ensure clear scaffolding in all lessons - have clear routines for transitions and stopping the class; - giving feedback to parents about their child's behaviour let them know about the good days as well as the bad ones.